Vispyr/vispyr-cli/README.md

-# What this tool does
+# What Vispyr CLI does

 The **Vispyr Command Line Interface** has 2 basic functions: